 Welcome to the Mistweaver Monk Class Healing Summary Page.
 This page will take you through all you need to know to get started as a Mistweaver Monk and to educate you so that you can be the best Mistweaver Monk Healer you can be, with links to different areas throughout the site so you can learn more.
 Hopefully you have already had a read through the Healing Class Summaries Page to get an idea about all the available healers and their play styles and you’ve decided to go with the Mistweaver Monk.
 Sweet!
 Read on…

-We covered the Mistweaver Monk briefly in the Healing Class Summaries, which you have hopefully taken a glance at to get an idea of what you’re getting yourself into!
+We covered the Mistweaver Monk briefly in the Healing Class Summaries, which you have hopefully taken a glance at to get an idea of other healers as well as what you’re getting yourself into!
 But let’s go over the basics of a Mistweaver Monk Healer and what is required of them.

 What Races can I play as a Mistweaver Monk?